uc-cdis/arborist/DEVELOP.md

 ```

 In the functions which return an `ErrorResponse`, you can "log" things using
-`ErrorResponse.log`, which implements the logging interface and saves all the
+`ErrorResponse.log`, which implements the logging interface (see `logging.go`)
-logs until we call `ErrorResponse.log.write(Logger)`, where it writes out all
+and saves all the logs until we call `ErrorResponse.log.write(Logger)`, where
-the saved logs into the provided logger.
+it writes out all the saved logs into the provided logger.
+This occurs as in the
+pattern above where we write the response's logs into the server logger.

 ### Structs